 Vermont Road Trip

 True to its nickname, Vermont aka The Green Mountain State is a wild wonderland and a favorite playground for New England outdoors people.
 With some awesome skiing and hiking in addition to several fall foliage drives, which are among the best in New England, Vermont is a great escape from the more developed CT, MA, and RI.
+Here is the best opportunity to stay in a cabin in Vermont for a truly off-the-grid experience.

 Starting in the south of Vermont, you’ll first arrive at the mountains from which the state gets its name, the Green Mountains.
 A subrange of the Appalachia, the Green Mountains are home to the state’s highest peaks as well as the best mountain activities.